sbt/sbt-native-packager/src/sphinx/formats/index.rst

 To learn more about a specific plugin, read the appropriate doc.

 .. tip:: You may also need to read the docs of the dependent plugins.
-We recommend always to read the
+We recommend always that you read the
-    :ref:`universal-plugin` documentation as all plugins rely on this one.
+    :ref:`universal-plugin` documentation because all plugins rely on this one.

 .. toctree::
    :maxdepth: 1